-Administrative Law Civil Procedure Contracts Company Law Criminal law and procedure Equity (including Trusts) Ethics and Professional Responsibility Evidence Federal and State Constitutional Law Property (including Torrens System Land) Torts as described in Schedule 1.
+Administrative Law Civil Procedure Contracts Company Law Criminal law and procedure Equity (including Trusts) Ethics and Professional Responsibility Evidence Federal and State Constitutional Law Property (including Torrens System Land) Torts, as described in Schedule 1.

-NOTE: An applicant relying on academic qualifications from any country not mentioned below will be required to study all Prescribed Subjects.
+Note: Applicants relying on academic qualifications from -

+- (a) any country not mentioned below; or - (b) an institution within a country, other than an institution that is specifically identified below with respect to that country, will be required to study all Prescribed Subjects.